 - interpersonal skills - you’ll be given 3 behaviours and asked to choose the one that’s most and least important to you at work

 - situational judgement - you’ll watch a video and need to choose the best and worst thing you could do from a list of possible actions

 You’re only allowed one attempt at the assessment.

-DVSA can’t give you feedback on your result because of the high numbers of people taking the test.
+You will not get feedback on your result because of the high numbers of people taking the test.

-Take the driving or riding ability assessment
+Part 2: assessment of driving or riding ability

-You then have to pass a driving assessment - you also have to pass a riding assessment if you’ve applied for a motorcycle examiner post.
+You have to pass a driving assessment - you also have to pass a riding assessment if you’ve applied for a motorcycle examiner post.